JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

 First, we have to create the two vectors.
-We can do it manually, or we can use ranges and the `collect` function as in the exercise in the previous section
+We can do it manually, or we can use ranges and the `collect` function as in the exercise in the previous section.

 ```jldoctest matrices_ex
 julia> v1 = collect(1:2:9)